-It’s no longer a luxury to train your employees to spot phishing emails.
+Training your employees to spot phishing emails is no longer a luxury.
 It’s an absolute necessity.

-We were already hurtling towards a cyber, cloud-based marketplace when the pandemic hit.
-Since then, online work has grown exponentially.
+When the pandemic hit, we were hurtling towards a cyber, cloud-based marketplace.
+Since then, online work has become more popular

 And so has cybercrime.